-The department recognises that while the air guideline value is applicable to all residences in Port Hedland, its regulatory approach will rely on maintaining, and where possible reducing the current risk level (as per the department’s Guideline: Risk Assessments) and the implementation of dust management controls for major industry dust sources.
+The department recognises that while the air guideline value is applicable to all residences in Port Hedland, its regulatory approach will rely on maintaining, and where possible reducing the current risk level (as per the department’s Guideline: Risk Assessments (PDF)) and the implementation of dust management controls for major industry dust sources.
 The department’s primary role has always been and will remain the regulation of dust emissions from port operations that are licensed under Part V of the EP Act.

 The department’s objective is to ensure dust emissions from premises licensed under the EP Act are not increased in the short term.
 And, that following the introduction of dust management controls from the Dust Management Guideline, impacts are reduced to the lowest practicable level across the whole Port Hedland peninsula to at a minimum meet the air guideline value at and to the east of the Taplin Street monitor.

 From time to time the department receives licence amendment applications in relation to these prescribed premises.
 Those that require public consultation are published here for stakeholders and interested parties to provide comment.

 Recently issued or amended licences and works approvals are subject to an appeal period of 21 days from the time the applicant or approval holder is notified of the issued or amended instrument.
 The right of appeal is available to the applicant or holder of a works approval or licence and third parties.
 Recently granted or amended licences and works approvals which are currently open for appeal are available here.